 While in the develop module, press the ‘J’ key.

 Now, moving along in our edit session scenario, we come upon a great image, but the lines of the photo are a little off.
-You can especially see this with a grid overlayed. (see example below)
+This is easy to see with a grid overlayed. (see example below)

 The lines are also a little too complex to fix by merely rotating the image slightly.
 So, we have to consider other options.
 That brings us here:

 This Lightroom tool seems to get smarter and more intuitive with every update to the software.
-It’s often so good that you can use the “auto,” “full,” and other options.
-You can also easily make these adjustments manually, using the “Guided” button, or by clicking the little circle with the cross-hatching when your image has lots of leading lines, such as if you shoot into the corner of a room, you will use this manual adjustment and correct them by hand.
+It’s often so good that you can use the “auto,” “full,” and other options and nothing else.
+You can also easily make these adjustments manually, using the “Guided” button, or by clicking the little circle with the cross-hatching.
+When your image has lots of leading lines, such as if you shoot into the corner of a room, you will use this manual adjustment and correct them by hand.

-- Find a verticle line that should be straight up and down, click on one end that line and drag it to the opposite end.
+- Find a verticle line in the image that should be straight up and down.
+Click on one end of that line and drag it to the opposite end.
 (The line stays in place and can be adjusted if needed.)

-- Now, find a horizontal line that should be level and do the same.
+- Now, find a horizontal line in the image that should be level and do the same.
 (You may add additional points if necessary, but in most cases two is plenty.)

 Lightroom straightens the image based on the guide you just created.
 If it looks good, press “enter” to finalize the change.